Fake Diamonds - How to Tell if a Diamond is Real

 You may have come across some jewelry in your late grandmother's attic or at an estate sale that you want to know if it is diamond or not.
 Some costume jewelry is very difficult to distinguish from a real diamond.
 The best way to tell if it is a diamond, is to have it looked at by a gemologist.
 He or she will have access to special tools that can help identify whether the stone is a diamond or just a shiny bauble.
 But if you want to try to figure it out on your own, there are a number of tests that you can do at home.

-There are a number of ways that you can tell if a diamond is real or a fake.
+There are a number of ways that you can tell if a diamond is real.
 These methods of testing the authenticity of diamonds are based on the unique properties of real diamonds which are not found in other substances.
 The characteristics are not shared by imitation diamonds such as cubic zirconiums or other fakes.

 How to Test if a Diamond is Real or Not

-- The Paper Test - This is a variation of the refraction test described above.
-It involved placing the diamond on top of a white piece of paper with small lettering on it, and then looking through the stone at the text below.
+The Paper Test - This is a variation of the refraction test described above.
+It involves placing the diamond on top of a white piece of paper with small lettering on it, and then looking through the stone at the text below.
 If you can see the text through the diamond clearly and without distortion what you have is not a real diamond but most likely just a piece of glass.
+However if the text under the crystal is distorted, then it may be a diamond because diamonds bend the light in a particular way.

 Real or Fake - Only a Jeweler Can Tell For Sure